Libya drops ban on religion-based parties

 TRIPOLI (Reuters) - Libya has dropped a ban against parties based on religion, tribe or ethnicity, an official said, after the law irked Islamist parties in the run up to the first free election in June.

-The ruling National Transitional Council’s judicial committee on Wednesday read out a raft of news laws including an amended version of one governing formation of political parties, making no mention of the ban, which was announced last week.
+Members of the ruling National Transitional Council’s judicial committee on Wednesday read out an amended version of a law governing the formation of political parties, making no mention of the ban, which was announced last week.

-“This point has been dropped and so any party or political organization will follow the law as it is now,” Salwa Al-Dgheily, a member of the NTC judicial council, told Reuters after an NTC meeting.
+“This point has been dropped and so any party or political organization will follow the law as it is now,” Salwa Al-Dgheily, a member of the NTC judicial council, told Reuters.

-Libyans vote in June to elect a national assembly for the first time since the overthrow of Muammar Gaddafi.
+Libyans go to the ballot box in June to elect a national assembly for the first time since the overthrow of Muammar Gaddafi.
 Eighty of the 200 seats will go to political parties, with the rest reserved for independent candidates.

-Last week the NTC said it had passed a law banning parties based on religious, tribal or ethnic lines.
+Last week the NTC said it had passed the law, banning parties based on religious, tribal or ethnic lines.
 A new Islamist party viewed as a leading contender signaled it would challenge the decision.

 Islamists have performed strongly in post-uprising elections in Tunisia, Egypt and Morocco and they are also likely to do well in Libya, a socially conservative country where alcohol was already banned before the 2011 revolution.